 The project only collects firsthand accounts from veterans.
 No secondhand or proxy accounts of their experience will be accepted.
 However, the VHP will accept original photographs, letters, memoirs, and diaries that are submitted by the veteran’s power of attorney, estate executor, or legal heir.

 Carolina Family Estate Planning provides full-service estate plans to those in and around central North Carolina, including a little-known long-term care benefit for veterans who have served during wartime.
-If you have any additional questions about estate planning services for yourself or the veteran in your life, please call our Veterans Aid and Attendance Benefits Attorneys in Cary at (919) 443-3035 for a free phone consultation or contact us online.
+If you have any additional questions about estate planning services for yourself or the veteran in your life, please call our Veterans Aid and Attendance Benefits Attorneys in Cary at (919) 443-3035 for a free assessment by phone or contact us online.